MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventgenerateevent.md

 ### -param Payload

-The event size of the event payload.
+The event payload.

+TBD - Is this always a AUDIOMODULE_CUSTOM_NOTIFICATION???
+Pointer to an array of something?

 ### -param Size